ropensci/sofa/README.md

 couchdb
 ```

-Or opening the CouchDB app on your machine, or running it in docker.
+Or opening the CouchDB app on your machine, or running it in Docker.
 Whatever it
 is, start it up.

 You can interact with your CouchDB databases as well in your browser.
 Navigate to <http://localhost:5984/_utils>